 Thanks for your answer.

 It is implied that God had a child with Eve.
 Purchasing a man with God?
 Kanity Ish et Yhwh …it is true enough that it is suggested that Cain was fathered by Adam as well, but in chapter 5 when Adam is mentioned as his father we are told he was in the image of Adam in his likeness which we are not told about the other two.
 You are then suggesting that the Bible omitted when Cain and his sons died and mentioned it for everyone else by accident?
 Why mention how much they contributed to society?
-While it mention nothing about Seth except that he lived and die?
+While it mentions nothing about Seth except that he lived and die?
 Accident?
-You are also suggesting that chapter 5 listing Seth is the first son of Adam is a mistake and as to the sons of God are good people, they were so good that when they married the daughters of Adam God reduced their life expectancy to 120.
+You are also suggesting that chapter 5 listing Seth as the first son of Adam is a mistake and as to the sons of God are good people, they were so good that when they married the daughters of Adam God reduced their life expectancy to 120.
 God was upset!

-Unfortunately since you only read the Bible you are not aware that all major religions start with immaculate conception.
+Unfortunately, since you only read the Bible you are not aware that all major religions start with immaculate conception.
 Hari Krishna was of immaculate conception.
-The Egyptians have identical story and the New Testament also begins a history book of the Son of God with immaculate conception.
+The Egyptians have an identical story and the New Testament also begins a history book of the Son of God with immaculate conception.
 So does the Torah but one needs to understand all six chapters together.

-As to Messiah and Nahash not being related, the word Noh has two third of Nahash while Shem got the third.
+As to Messiah and Nahash not being related, the word Noh has two-third of Nahash while Shem got the third.

-God wrote all the religions and languages, not only the New and Old Testament.
+God wrote all the religions and languages, not only the New and Old Testaments.
 Sorry, Brahma the father of all is married to Sarah- seahoty while Abraham the father of all is married to Sarah.